Last update: 13th December 2018

-The #ToysAndDiversity campaign aims at detecting and putting a light on gender stereotypes in toys catalogues and shops but it also aims at showing whether the toys are inclusive towards children with disabilities and with migrant background.
+The #ToysAndDiversity campaign launched in 2016 aims at detecting and putting a light on gender stereotypes in toys catalogues and shops but it also aims at showing whether the toys are inclusive towards children with disabilities and with migrant background.

 Six key Principles

-On the basis of the study, COFACE Families Europe developed six key principles with a view to raising awareness of our key concerns in relation to toy marketing and advertising.
+On the basis of a study of Toy catalogues across 9 countries conducted in 2016 (see below), COFACE Families Europe developed six key principles with a view to raising awareness of our key concerns in relation to toy marketing and advertising.
 The headline principles are the following:

 - Let children decide what they want to play with: No more division into boys and girls sections.